TaylanOzturk23/PvP-Game/README.md

                     Defence: It increases your block chance.

                  Health:
-                    Vitality: Its value is multiplied by three and added to your health.
+                    Vitality: Its value is multiplied by three (ten if stage is more than 20) and added to your health.

                 --> WARNING:
                  Everything is saved when you exit the program.